fsaia/CM-Points-Shimura-Curves/README.md

 # CM-Points-Shimura-Curves
 This repository contains code for the paper "CM points on Shimura curves via QM-equivariant isogeny volcanoes" by Frederick Saia.
-(Computations for the case of quaternionic multiplication by the split rational quaternion algebra, i.e. the D=1 elliptic modular case, are included, and are based on the paper "CM elliptic curves: isogenies, volcanoes and reality" by Pete L. Clark and Frederick Saia.)
+(Computations for the case of quaternionic multiplication by the split rational quaternion algebra, i.e. the D=1 elliptic modular case, are included, and are based on the papers "CM elliptic curves: isogenies, volcanoes and reality: Part I" by Pete L. Clark and "CM elliptic curves: isogenies, volcanoes and reality: Part II" by Pete L. Clark and Frederick Saia.)
 A description of the contents is as follows:

 ## Main Files

 - `sporadic_checks.m`: Knowing that there are finitely many pairs (D,N) with D>1 a quaternion discriminant and N a positive integer coprime to D for which the Shimura curve X_0^D(N) may fail to have a sporadic CM point, this code is for checking such pairs further in an effort to guarantee a sporadic point.
 Specifically, we use the theorem of Faltings-Frey combined with lower bounds on the gonality of these curves and upper bounds on the least degree of a CM point on them to do this.
 Further "sporadic checks" using exact computations of the least degree of a CM point are found in `shimura_curve_CM_locus.m`.

-- `shimura_curve_CM_locus.m`: The aim of this code is to compute the Delta-CM locus on X_0^D(N) for any imaginary quadratic discriminant Delta and positive integer N coprime to a given quaternion discriminant D>1.
-This is done via the QM-equivariant isogeny volcano approach of the referenced paper.
+- `shimura_curve_CM_locus.m`: The aim of this code is to compute the Delta-CM locus on X_0^D(N) for any imaginary quadratic discriminant Delta and positive integer N coprime to a given quaternion discriminant D. This is done via the QM-equivariant isogeny volcano approach of the referenced paper of Saia in the D>1 case, and of the papers of Clark and Clark--Saia in the D=1 case.
 In particular, this file contains code to enumerate all CM points of a specified discriminant Delta with all possible residue fields up to isomorphism for one of these Shimura curves.
 Further, we provide code to provide all primitive residue fields and primitive degrees of Delta-CM points on X_0^D(N), as well as code to compute the least degree of a Delta-CM point and, when possible, the least degree of a CM point in general.
-With the latter computations, we further narrow down our list of pairs (D,N) such that it is unknown to us whether the curve X_0^D(N) has a sporadic CM point.
+With the latter computations, we further narrow down our finite list of pairs (D,N) such that it is unknown to us whether the curve X_0^D(N) has a sporadic CM point.

 ## Required Lists